Elevation: 9,725 ft

 This peak is not in the book.

-Peak 9725 (Goldstone West) is located west of the Continental Divide and northwest of Goldstone Mountain.
+Peak 9725 is located west of the Continental Divide and northwest of Goldstone Mountain.
 USGS Goldstone Pass

 East Face, Class 2+

-Date of climb: 8/8/17.
-I approached the peak from the Montana side of the Continental Divide using FSR-7327 from its junction with Skinner Meadows Road/FSR-381 (on Page 331 of the book).
+The Montana side of the Continental Divide using FSR-7327 from its junction with Skinner Meadows Road/FSR-381 (on Page 331 of the book).
 Peak 9725 lies entirely within the State of Idaho.

 From the Continental Divide Trail (CDT) just north of Peak 9735/Goldstone North, descend west through open forest to a small saddle.
 Scramble west up talus/scree over Point 9546, and then descend southwest on steeper talus/scree to a saddle at 9,060 feet.
 Scramble up the East Face, which is talus/scree after exiting the open forest, to the small summit.
 The high point is a rock fin that protrudes from the ground.
 Serious exposure exists on the Northeast Aspect of this peak.

-When I summited this peak, I climbed Goldstone Mountain first.
+When I summitted this peak, I climbed Goldstone Mountain first.
 Then I did a descending traverse into the upper reaches of West Fork Sandy Creek.
 I contoured around the head of a basin and then ascended to the 9,040-foot saddle below the East Face of Peak 9725.
 After climbing the East Face, I descended the East Face to the 9,040-foot saddle.
 Then I climbed up the West Ridge of Peak 9735/Goldstone North to return to the CDT.
 This entire route was previously climbed and documented by Michael Darcy.